 Statements that are not historical facts contained in this Annual Report on Form 10-KSB are forward looking statements that involve risk and uncertainties that could cause actual results to differ from projected results.
-Factors that could cause actual results to differ materially include, among others: the market price of water, changes in applicable statutory and regulatory requirements, changes in technology, uncertainties in the estimation of water available under decrees and timing of development, the strength and financial resources of the Company's competitors, the Company's ability to find and retain skilled personnel, climatic conditions, labor relations, availability and cost of material and equipment, delays in anticipated permit and start-up dates, environmental risks, the results of financing efforts, amd general economic conditions.
+Factors that could cause actual results to differ materially include, among others: the market price of water, changes in applicable statutory and regulatory requirements, changes in technology, uncertainties in the estimation of water available under decrees and timing and cost of development and delivery, uncertainties in the estimation of revenues and costs of construction projects, the strength and financial resources of the Company's competitors, the Company's ability to find and retain skilled personnel, climatic conditions, labor relations, availability and cost of material and equipment, delays in anticipated permit and startup dates, environmental risks, the results of financing efforts, and general economic conditions.